JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ### 2.2 Train the Classifier

-The extracted features where fed to a Linear Support Vector Machine Classifier(SVC).
-Therefore the SVC model of sklearn with default settings were used.
+The extracted features were fed to a Linear Support Vector Machine Classifier (SVC).
+Therefore the SVC model of sklearn with default settings has been used.
-The model were trained with several combinations of feature extraction and diffrent parameters.
+The model was trained with several combinations of feature extraction and diffrent parameters.

 In the end the best result generated an accuracy of 99.35% on the test dataset with the following parameter: